A little biscuit, created in ancient Egypt, that has stood the test of time. These fig rolls are delicious homemade and full of flavour.

 So, since I am not BBQ’ing outside right now, I figure biscuit baking would suffice.

-These are pretty different than the rolls you buy from the shops, but the crumbly outer texture, combined with a chewy, toffee like, centre is a real treat.
+These fig biscuits are very different than the fig rolls you buy from the shops, but the crumbly outer texture, combined with a chewy, toffee like, centre is a real treat.
 I have never been a huge fig roll fan, that is, until now.
 Making your own fig rolls at home really shows you just how these fig filled biscuits are supposed to taste.

 I added a splash of Amaretto to the filling, since I figured it should be used for more than just making Amaretti biscuits, it adds a richness to the taste, making them taste more like special occasion biscuits.
 You can take it or leave it though, it’s up to you.

-I turned my biscuits once during their baking time to allow both sides to brown evenly.
-And, be careful you don’t overcook these biscuits.
+I turned my biscuits once during the baking time to allow both sides to brown evenly.
+Be careful you don’t overcook these biscuits.
 It will ruin their taste.

 I am heading off now to finish the last fig roll in this batch.
 Whilst, I stare out of the window and beg the sun to start doing it’s job!
 Please summer don’t be too far off now, I miss you!

 For the Pastry